Niza Global (NIZA) Trading 8.7% Lower This Week

-Niza Global (NIZA) traded 8.7% higher against the US dollar during the 1-day period ending at 22:00 PM E.T. on September 4th.
-Niza Global has a total market capitalization of $45,780.94 and $1.05 million worth of Niza Global was traded on exchanges in the last day.
-One Niza Global token can currently be purchased for $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Niza Global has traded down 8.7% against the US dollar.
+Niza Global (NIZA) traded 8% higher against the dollar during the one day period ending at 22:00 PM E.T. on September 4th.
+One Niza Global token can currently be bought for approximately $0.0002 or 0.00000000 BTC on exchanges.
+Niza Global has a total market cap of $45,875.52 and approximately $1.05 million worth of Niza Global was traded on exchanges in the last day.
+During the last week, Niza Global has traded 8.7% lower against the dollar.

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.